 13B.
 Marine parks, purpose of and prohibited acts in

+(1A) In this section —

+classification notice means the relevant notice under section 62(1a);

+recreation area means any land or waters in a marine park classified under section 62 as a recreation area;

+sanctuary area means any land or waters in a marine park classified under section 62 as a sanctuary area;

+special purpose area means any land or waters in a marine park classified under section 62 as a special purpose area.

 (1) The reservation of a marine park shall be for the purpose of allowing only that level of recreational and commercial activity which is consistent with the proper conservation and restoration of the natural environment, the protection of indigenous flora and fauna and the preservation of any feature of archaeological, historic or scientific interest.

 (2) As soon as practicable after the reservation of a marine park the Minister shall classify the park under section 62, or divide the park into areas and classify each area under section 62, as —